rajjaiswal159/rag-document-qa/readme.md

 ## 🔄 How It Works

-1. User uploads a PDF.
+1. The user uploads a PDF document.
+2. The uploaded PDF is validated and temporarily stored.
-2. The PDF is loaded using `PyPDFLoader`.
+3. The document is loaded using `PyPDFLoader`.
-3. Documents are split into overlapping chunks.
+4. The text is split into overlapping chunks.
-4. Chunks are converted into embeddings using Gemini.
+5. Chunks are converted into Gemini embeddings.
-5. Embeddings are stored in a FAISS vector database.
+6. A dedicated FAISS vector store is created for the uploaded document.
+7. The vector store is saved using a unique document ID.
+8. Document metadata (filename, upload time and last accessed time) is stored in SQLite using SQLAlchemy.
-6. The API returns a unique document ID for the uploaded PDF.
+9. The API returns the generated document ID.
-7. When a question is asked:
+10. When a question is submitted:
-   * The client provides the document ID and question.
+    - The client sends the document ID and question.
+    - Expired documents are automatically cleaned up.
-   * The corresponding FAISS vector store is loaded.
+    - The corresponding FAISS vector store is loaded.
-   * Relevant chunks are retrieved using similarity search.
+    - Relevant chunks are retrieved using similarity search.
-   * Retrieved chunks are passed to Gemini as context.
+    - The document's last access time is updated.
-   * Gemini generates an answer using only the provided context.
+    - Gemini generates an answer using only the retrieved context.
-8. The API returns the answer along with the source documents and page numbers.
+11. The API returns the answer along with source citations and page numbers.

 ---

 ## ✨ Key Highlights

-- Modular service-based architecture
-- Retrieval-Augmented Generation (RAG) pipeline
+- Production-style Retrieval-Augmented Generation (RAG) pipeline
-- FAISS vector database for semantic search
+- Dedicated FAISS vector store for every uploaded document
+- SQLAlchemy + SQLite metadata management
+- Automatic cleanup of inactive vector stores
+- Configurable document expiration
 - Google Gemini for embeddings and answer generation
 - Source citations with page numbers
+- Modular service-based architecture
-- RESTful API built with FastAPI
+- RESTful FastAPI API with structured logging and error handling

 ---